Special Immigrant Religious Workers

 Religious Worker Expedite Requests

 The request must demonstrate the urgent need to expedite the case based on the beneficiary’s specific role within the nonprofit in furthering cultural or social interests (as opposed to the organization’s role in furthering cultural or social interests).
 Examples may include a medical professional urgently needed for medical research related to a specific “social” U.S. interest (such as the COVID-19 pandemic or other socially impactful research or project).
 As another example, a religious organization may urgently need a beneficiary’s specific services and skill set to continue a vital social outreach program.
-In such instances, the religious organization must explain why the respective beneficiary is specifically needed, as opposed to pointing to a general shortage.
+In such instances, the religious organization must explain why the beneficiary is specifically needed, as opposed to pointing to a general shortage.

-- A bona fide non-profit religious organization in the United States; or
+- Non-profit religious organization in the United States;

-- Have been working in one of the positions described above after the age of 14, either abroad or in the United States, continuously for at least two years immediately before the filing of a petition with USCIS.
+To qualify, you must have been a member of a religious denomination having a bona fide non-profit religious organization in the United States for at least two years immediately before filing the petition.
+In addition, you must have been working in one of the positions described above after the age of 14, either abroad or in the United States, continuously for at least two years immediately before the filing of a petition with USCIS.
 The prior religious work does not need to correspond precisely to the type of work you will perform.
 A break in the continuity of the work during the preceding two years will not affect eligibility so long as:

 - You were still employed as a religious worker;